rodcul/pfc/htdocs/wp-content/plugins/video-thumbnails/readme.txt

 1. Check the support threads to see if anyone has had the same issue.
 1. If you are still unable to resolve the problem, start a thread with a good descriptive title ("Error" or "No thumbnails" is a bad title) and be sure to include the results of your testing as well.
 Also be sure to include the name of your theme, any video plugins you're using, and any other details you can think of.

+= Why are there black bars on some YouTube thumbnails? =

+Video Thumbnails uses high-resolution widescreen thumbnails whenever they are available.
+If a video is not in HD, a fullscreen thumbnail is used.
+This can result in letterboxing when the video is actually widescreen.
+Users of the [pro version](https://refactored.co/plugins/video-thumbnails) can select an aspect ratio in the settings if this is a constant problem.
+[More info](https://refactored.co/blog/remove-black-bars-youtube-thumbnails).

 = Can I get thumbnails from a specific time? =

 No, Video Thumbnails only uses thumbnails provided by the source.
 If you're posting videos from your own account, many providers allow you to choose the thumbnail.

+= Can it get thumbnails for my self-hosted videos? =

+No, it will only fetch thumbnails for videos from the list of supported sites.
+Decoding local video files to create thumbnails would require server resources and packages unavailable to most users, so we only focus on supporting major video sites.

 = My theme isn't showing thumbnails, what's wrong? =